• Skip to primary navigation

 • Finely dice the onion and jalapeño to ensure there are no large pieces.

-• I think that one of the things that make a good chili is the chili powder.
-I make it at home using this recipe: it calls for chipotle powder which adds a lovely flavor to the chili powder.
-Sometimes I reduce the amount of cayenne pepper to cut back on the heat.
-Making your own chili powder ensures it’s salt-free, so you can control the salt in your food.
+• I think one thing that makes a good chili is using quality chili powder.
+I make it at home using this Rouxbe chili powder recipe: it calls for chipotle powder which adds a lovely flavor to the chili powder.
+Sometimes I reduce the cayenne pepper to cut back on the heat.
+Making your chili powder ensures it’s salt-free so that you can control the salt in your food.
 I also think it tastes way better than a lot of store-bought brands.

 • There's no need to thaw the frozen corn.